Healthdirect Free Australian health advice you can count on.

 Breast cancer

-A mammogram is recommended every 2 years for women at lower risk from breast cancer until they are 74.
-Women at higher risk may have an individual program developed by their doctor.
+A screening mammogram is recommended every 2 years for females at lower risk from breast cancer until they are 74 years old.
+Females at higher risk may have an individual program developed by their doctor.

-Every woman should be familiar with the look and feel of their breasts.
-See your doctor straight away if you see or feel any unusual changes.
+You should be familiar with the look and feel of your breasts.
+See your doctor if you see or feel any unusual changes.

 Skin cancer

-If you are in your 70s or older, your doctor may check your skin">check your skin even if you have an appointment for another reason.
-If you are at high risk for skin cancer you should have a complete skin check every 6 to 12 months.
-Ensure that you 'slip, slop, slap, seek and slide' to protect your skin from future sun damage.
+Your doctor may check your skin when you visit for an appointment for another reason.
+If you are at high risk for skin cancer you should have a complete skin check every 12 months.
+If you have very high risk, then this test should be every 6 months.
+Ask your doctor about your risk of skin cancer.

 Cervical cancer